Suicide and suicidal behavior

 People who try to take their own life are often trying to get away from a situation that seems impossible to deal with.
 Many who attempt suicide are seeking relief from:

 - Feeling ashamed, guilty, or like a burden to others

 Suicidal behaviors may occur when there is a situation or event that the person finds overwhelming, such as:

-Aging (the elderly have the highest rate of suicide)
+- Aging (the older people have the highest rate of suicide)